This dataset is a subset of the 1991 National Race and Politics Survey and

 how many.)
 (1) "the federal government increasing the tax on gasoline;" (2)

 "professional athletes getting million-dollar-plus salaries;" (3) "large

-corporations polluting the environment;" (4) "black leaders asking the
+corporations polluting the environment;" (4) "a black family moving next

 |y||numeric||the number of items that make respondents angry||0 - 4|

 |south||numeric||whether or not a respondents live in a southern state||0 - 1|